Josiegraham/Spotify-Mood-Tracker/README.md

     python flask_server.py

 7. Load the Chrome extension:
---Open Chrome and go to chrome://extensions.
+- Open Chrome and go to chrome://extensions.
---Enable **Developer mode**.
+- Enable **Developer mode**.
---Click **Load unpacked** and select the directory containing the extension files.
+- Click **Load unpacked** and select the directory containing the extension files.

 ### Usage